- Analytical Facilities

 Throughout his career, Mike was dedicated to training the next generation of Earth scientists with a special interest in enhancing opportunities for underrepresented students.
 In recognition of his accomplishments as a scientist and administrator, and his commitment to educating young scientists, the Michael H. Freilich Memorial Fund supports research experiences for members of historically underrepresented groups through an undergraduate fellowship in remote sensing research in the Earth sciences, including oceanography, atmospheric science, land-use change, and polar science.

-You may also make a check out to OSU Foundation and in the memo line, CEOAS Dean’s Fund in Memory of Michael Freilich and may mail the check to:
+You may also make a check out to OSU Foundation, and in the memo line please include either Michael Freilich Memorial Endowment Fund or Michael Freilich Memorial Fund and mail the check to:

 4238 SW Research Way